 Port Douglas Diving

 Most of the dive boats heading out from Port Douglas will be carrying snorkellers as well as scuba divers.
 There are specialist dive only boats, but as one of our party isn’t yet scuba certified, we stick to the combined boats.
+Our younger son will be learning to scuba dive soon as his brother did, find a post on getting certified in our related posts, bottom of the page.
 To us there are no disadvantages, the diving is good.
 Dedicated snorkel boats also operate out of Port Douglas.

 As well as the standard Great Barrier Reef dive sites reachable from Port Douglas, there are some pretty special places and scuba experiences nearby.
 We’ll mention those too.